MSIA/2020-msia423-atlas/README.md

 At this point the app and Docker container are no longer running.
 Congratulations on taking the first step in researching your new dog!

 ## Testing
 There are times that the app will struggle to give you a number of dogs near what you've asked for, particularly depending on your specifications.
-To provide you with advance knowledge of whether your recommendations are likely to differ significantly from the requested number, you can fill out the `your_dog_breed_characteristic_preferences.xlsx` sheet and then navigate to the `testing` directory of the repository.
+To provide you with advance knowledge of whether your recommendations are likely to differ significantly from the requested number, you can fill out the `your_dog_breed_characteristic_preferences.xlsx` sheet and then navigate to the `testing` directory of the repository (make sure you've followed the steps in `Setting Up` first).
 There, test:
 ```bash
 python3 testing.py
 ```